Microsoft Edge

 Microsoft Edge is a proprietary cross-platform web browser created by Microsoft and based on the Chromium open-source project, superseding Edge Legacy.
 In Windows 11, Edge is the only browser available from Microsoft.
 However, a bypass is available to open Internet Explorer.

-First made available only for Android and iOS in 2017, in late 2018, Microsoft announced it would completely rebuild Edge as a Chromium-based browser with Blink and V8 engines, which allowed the browser to be ported from Windows 10 to macOS.
+First made available only for Android and iOS in 2017, in late 2018, Microsoft announced it would completely rebuild Edge as a Chromium-based browser with Blink and V8 engines, which allowed the browser to be ported from Windows 10 to macOS and Linux.
 The new Edge was publicly released in January 2020, and on Xbox as well as Linux in 2021.
 Edge was also available on Windows 7 and 8/8.1 until early 2023.

 By 2022, Edge was used by 11% of PCs worldwide.
-In February 2023, according to StatCounter, Microsoft Edge became the third most popular browser in the world, behind Safari and Chrome, while as of January 2025, Edge is second most popular PC/desktop web browser with Safari sliding to 3rd place (including 2nd place in the U.S. or rather there tied with Safari).
+In February 2023, according to StatCounter, Microsoft Edge became the third most popular browser in the world, behind Safari and Chrome, while as of January 2025, Edge is second most popular PC/desktop web browser with Safari sliding to 3rd place.

 Features

 The new Microsoft Edge is the default web browser, replacing Edge Legacy.

 In Windows 11, Edge is the only browser available from Microsoft (for compatibility with Google Chrome).
 However, it includes an "Internet Explorer mode", which is aimed at fixing compatibility issues; it provides the legacy MSHTML browser engine and supports the legacy ActiveX and BHO technologies.

 New Edge also has a new feature called vertical tabs which allow users to move tabs on the left side of the screen.

-As of December 2022, there are more than 9,000 extensions—called add-ons—available for Edge.
+As of December 2022, there are over 9,000 extensions—called add-ons—available for Edge.

 On February 7, 2023, Microsoft announced a major overhaul to Edge, revamping the user interface with Fluent Design, along with adding a Bing Chat (later known as Microsoft Copilot) button, which replaces the Discover button.

 Microsoft also added compatibility for split screen, i.e., 2 tabs can be viewed at the same time.
 A new feature, "Workspaces" was introduced, which basically lets the user create different spaces for various things.
 These workspaces are also collaborative, users can invite friends or colleagues and seamlessly have completely separate workspace for collaboration.